Microservice Interface Based Deployment Orchestration: Introduction

-The email processing pipeline described in~\cite{ironIO}, see Figure \ref{fig:arch} (taken from \cite{chapter}), is composed by $12$ types of microservices and each type has its own load balancer.
-The architecture can be divided into four pipelines analyzing different parts of an email message.
-Messages enter the system through the \textit{Message Receiver} which forwards them to the \textit{Message Parser}.
-This component, in turn, extracts data from the email and routes them to a proper sub-pipeline.
-As expected the processing of each email component entails a specific working time.
-Each microservice can handle a specific workload, called max computational load - e.g., the \textit{Header Analyser} can handle a maximal inboud frequency of $40k$ requests per second, see \cite{chapter}.
 In the global adaptation approach scaling actions are provided by three reconfiguration orchestrations, i.e.\ \textit{Scale 1, Scale 2 and Scale 3}, which make system capable to deal with an augmented message inboud frequency ($+20k$, $+50k$ and $+80k$, respectively) w.r.t\ the maximum message workload in the base configuration: $10k$ messages per second, see \cite{chapter}.
 As we will show, these reconfiguration orchestrations minimize costs through the coexistence of microservices in the same computing node (virtual machine) and provide an architecture-level scaling making it possible to avoid cascading slowdowns.
 The procedure governing the choice of the scaling orchestration is greedy.
 Indeed, taking the current message inbound frequency as a target, it computes the best scaling actions to apply based on minimizing the difference between the target value and the supported workload obtained by the scaling action under examination, until the system supports at least the target inbound frequency.
 After the target system configuration has been computed, the scaling actions required are executed and the system scales out.
 On the contrary, the local adaptation approach simply scales every time a microservice constitutes a bottleneck by replicating it.
 As we will show in our simulation, this produces a chain effect, due also to time needed for deploying components at each step, which slows down the achievement of the target configuration necessary to handle the inbound messages frequency.
 Furthermore, each replica is hosted by a new node (instead of coexisting with other microservices) increasing costs more and more.